EMIS ACCESS - Start up information

 Please help us by ordering your prescription in plenty of time, especially at weekends and public holiday periods.

-Repeat prescriptions can be ordered via the telephone, at the reception desk, through the postal service or via the website www.dalblairmedicalpractice.co.uk. it remains the patients responsibility to ensure prescriptions are ordered in time.
+Repeat prescriptions can be ordered via the telephone, at the reception desk or through the postal service and through Patient Access. it remains the patients responsibility to ensure prescriptions are ordered in time.

 Occasionally the Doctors may ask to see you before issuing further prescriptions; this is to ensure that the medication that you are receiving is still the most appropriate for your needs.